ElliottLandsborough/auralist-rs/README.md

 - async worker process to index all changes all the time
 - page with stats
-- need to see distribution of song length
+- need to see distribution of song lengths
 - button to press when song fails
 - better ui, sort out milkdrop, it sucks
 - possible api/ai based categorisation